tcreech/stdbuf-osx/README.md

 ======

 stdbuf for Mac OS X, copied from [stdbuf in FreeBSD 9.2-RELEASE].
 Somewhat lazily ported by tcreech.
 (I needed it for sending stuff to [feedgnuplot].)

+*NOTE*: Some time has passed since I whipped this up.
+If you don't specifically want the FreeBSD version of this tool, it may now be easier to just install GNU coreutils using something like [Homebrew](http://brew.sh/).

 No major modifications were needed.
 As in FreeBSD, the stdbuf tool works by imposing libstdbuf in order to "override" certain calls made by the specified program.
 The path to libstdbuf is hard-coded to /usr/lib in FreeBSD, since it is part of FreeBSD.
 If libstdbuf.dylib will be installed somewhere other than /usr/local/lib in OS X, specify the PREFIX by defining PREFIX for cpp.
 E.g., use: